zerosecrets/docs/README.md

 ```sh
 poetry install zero-sdk
 ```

-Once the SDK is available in your app you can use it to fetch the secrets.
-Please don’t forget that you’ll need your Zero-token to do this.
+Once the SDK is installed, you can use it to fetch the secrets.
+Please don’t forget that you’ll need a Zero token to do this.
 You can create one in the web UI.
 Don’t share it publicly!
-Examples below imply that you store a Zero-token in the OS environment.
+In the examples below, we assume the Zero token is available as an environment variable.

 __TypeScript__